-Instead of opposed Combat/Armor rolls, I just have the attacker roll Combat.
-If they succeed, they roll damage and the defender can then roll Armor to save for half.
+Instead of opposed Combat/Armor rolls, just have the attacker roll Combat.
+If they succeed, they roll damage and the defender may then choose to roll Armor to save for half or make a Combat roll to counterattack or make a Body roll to break free of close quarters combat.
 IMO this is clearer, speeds up combat a lot, and increases the rate at which people actually hit stuff.

 If anyone rolls a crit success on an attack, they roll on Sean’s crit table (see page 3 of the Warden Screen).
 If a player rolls a crit success on a non-combat roll, I give them something nice (e.g. “you find 1d10 extra clips of ammo when searching the body”, “you lose 1d5 Stress”, etc.).
-If they crit fail on any roll, I do something bad (and contextually appropriate) to them (e.g. “your gun breaks”, “the crowbar flies out of your hand and clatters across the floor”, “you manage to pull the grenade off the Marine’s body — without the pin”, etc.).
+If they crit fail on any roll, I do something bad (and contextually appropriate) to them that significantly shifts the situation out of their favor (e.g. “your gun breaks”, “the crowbar flies out of your hand and clatters across the floor”, “you manage to pull the grenade off the Marine’s corpse — without the pin”, etc.)

-I keep forgetting when I should do Fear or Sanity checks and when I should do a Panic check, so now I just have everyone Panic Check every time they gain Stress (except when they gain Stress from the Panic Table).
+I keep forgetting when I should do Fear or Sanity checks and when I should do a Panic check, so now I just have everyone Panic Check every time they gain Stress (except when they gain 1 Stress or gain Stress from the Panic Table).
 This balances out my gentler Stress and Panic Table rules, I think, and is just easier to track.